Garmin now lets you make purchases on the go.

 Which devices work with Garmin Pay?

-Garmin Pay only works with Garmin Vivoactive 3 at launch, though it may come to other devices in the future.
-The Vivoactive 3 comes in three colours: black/stainless ($299.99), white/stainless ($299.99), and black/slate ($329.99).
-It is now available for purchase at BestBuy.com.
+Garmin Pay launched on the Garmin Vivoactive 3 at launch.
+The Vivoactive 3 comes in three colours: black/stainless, white/stainless, and black/slate.
+It is now available for purchase at Amazon UK or Amazon US.

 When will Garmin Pay launch?